yuce/jacl/README.md

     newest
     prefix

-Repeated property names are not allowed:
+Repeated property names are not allowed.
+The following is invalid:

     key: "foo"
     key: "bar"